avasconcelos114/academiclifehelper/README.md

 # Academic Life Helper
-This application is meant to be a slightly fancier
+This application is meant to provide an easier way for students to keep focus on what's important,
+allowing them to view their most immediate activities, assignments, or exams.
 ___

 ## File Structure